Lexus: Assembly plants

 The first Lexus vehicles were manufactured in Toyota's Tahara plant, a computerized manufacturing plant in Japan.
 Through the 2000s, most Lexus sedan and SUV production has occurred in Japan at the Tahara plant in Aichi and the Miyata plant in Fukuoka.
 In addition to the Tahara factory, over time Lexus vehicles have been produced at the Miyata plant (Toyota Motor Kyushu) in Miyawaka, Fukuoka; the Higashi-Fuji plant (Kanto Auto Works) in Susono, Shizuoka; and the Yoshiwara plant (Araco, later Toyota Auto Body) in Toyota City, Aichi.
 Front-wheel drive cars, such as the ES and HS, have been produced in the Fukuoka Prefecture.

 Toyota Motor Kyushu's Kokura plant in Kitakyushu, Fukuoka, which opened in 2008, is a dedicated hybrid production site for hybrid systems used in Lexus models such as the gasoline-electric RX.
 The North American–market RX 350 (since the 2004 model year) is produced at the Cambridge plant (Toyota Canada, Inc.) in the city of Cambridge, in Ontario, Canada, which is the first Lexus production site located outside Japan.
 In late 2015, Lexus started to assemble North American-spec ES 350 sedans at the Georgetown plant (TMMK, Inc.).
 In January 2020, Toyota Kirloskar Motor of India started assembling the ES sedan in its Bidadi plant.
+Toyota planned to produce Lexus-branded EVs in its Shanghai factory beginning in 2027, which will be wholly owned (the second after Tesla's Gigafactory Shanghai and the first by a Japanese automaker).

 Relative to Toyota models, Lexus vehicles are built according to different quality control standards, including more stringent body panel fit tolerances and paint quality requirements.
 Their manufacture involves different assembly lines, molds, welding processes, and manufacturing equipment.
 Lexus plant workers also undergo a more selective screening process.
 Production vehicles are given visual inspections for flaws, individually test-driven at high speeds, and subjected to vibration tests.